• ABOUT ME

 Interested in the neural basis of cognition and evolutionary mechanisms of brain expansion.

 I recently received my PhD in Neuroscience at the Icahn School of Medicine at Mount Sinai working with Peter Rudebeck.
 I'm now a postdoc in his lab performing high-channel count electrophysiology in awake, behaving macaques.
 We are interested in understanding how interactions between amygdala, frontal cortex, and striatum guide reward learning.
-Alongside standard statistical analysis techniques, I'm also working to apply CURBD and other novel RNN-based techniques to further interrogate inter-area interactions during this task.
+Alongside more standard neurophysiology analysis techniques (PCA, state space, etc), I'm also working to apply CURBD and other novel RNN-based techniques to further interrogate inter-area interactions during this task.

 I received my BS in Neuroscience and my BA in Latin from Mercer University in May, 2019.
 At Mercer, I worked in the lab of Dr. Katie Northcutt for three years, studying the neural basis of play behavior in rats.
 I also had the incredible opportunity to study abroad in both Greece and Sicily as part of my Latin training, thanks to the generous support of the Stamps Family Charitable Foundation.